pythonicmux/multiorderAlgorithm/README.md

 <b>
-This output is correct if and only if, for each order (id, (S,D), w, t), the sum of weights the robot travels through from (S, Pickup, id) to (D, Dropoff, id) in the list is less than or equal to t (i.e. the delivery time is up to t), and at any point in time the robot carries no more than C total capacity.
+This output is correct if and only if, for each order (id, (S,D), w, t), the sum of weights the robot travels through from (S, Pickup, id) to (D, Dropoff, id) in the list is less than or equal to 2*d(S,D) (i.e. the delivery time is less than the human round trip time, which is just the time it takes a human walking from S to D and back to S), and at any point in time the robot carries no more than C total capacity.
 </b>